josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/♻️_declining_ore_grades_and_the_end_of_substitution_myths.md

 - copper’s conductivity is difficult to replicate without trade-offs
 - lithium’s electrochemical properties are highly specific
 - helium’s inert cryogenic behaviour has no direct substitute
-- phosphorus has no substitute in biological systems
+- phosphorus has no known substitute in biological systems

 Substitution works in some domains.
 In critical material systems, it can be limited or fail entirely.

 ---